 See the Interactive Mapping Portal

-Find data tables of the overall index score and scores by domains.
+Find data tables and scores by domains.